Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 What is the purpose of the

-keyword in C?- The
+registerkeyword in C?- The

-keyword suggests to the compiler that a variable is likely to be heavily used and should be stored in a CPU register if possible.
+registerkeyword suggests to the compiler that a variable is likely to be heavily used and should be stored in a CPU register if possible.

 - The